Splitting Madsen-Tillmann spectra I. Twisted transfer maps: Recollections on localisation and splitting of spectra

-To conclude the subsection, we note that for a space $X$, $\pi _1(\Omega X)$ acts trivially on $\pi _n(\Omega X)$, so any loop space is nilpotent.
+Note that for a space $X$, $\pi _1(\Omega X)$ acts trivially on $\pi _n(\Omega X)$, so any loop space is nilpotent.
 In particular, an infinite loop space is nilpotent.
 Thus by using Lemmas \ref{Lem:locspec} and \ref{Prop:loc} we see that the functor $\Omega ^{\infty}$ commutes with the localisation.
-Thus for all purpose of this paper, we can replace safely a spectrum $E$ with its $p$-localisation $E _{(p)}$, which we we will do throughout the rest of the paper.
+Thus for all purpose of this paper, we can replace safely a spectrum $E$ with its $p$-localisation $E _{(p)}$, which we will do throughout the rest of the paper.}